Jopp-gh/Obsidian-Dune84/README.md

 Support me, if you like what you get  :)

 To honor the continuous work behind Dune, get [Dune Gold](https://www.paypal.com/donate/?business=SGUAFT97D8E2A&no_recurring=0&currency_code=EUR).
 Dune-Silver (the free version) is loaded with lots of features, but offers less options than Dune-Gold.
-If you encounter any errors with donations, please send me a private message on [Jopp](https://forum.obsidian.md/u/jopp/summary)
+After receiving your donation, you'll get an email with **Dune Gold**, this includes a 70 pages-long Manual, 3 add-ons and Dune-Gold, the theme.

 <br>